conan-io/conan-io.github.io/_posts/2019-05-09-Conan-extension-for-Visual-Studio.markdown

 </div>

 This extension provides smooth integration between Conan and your Visual Studio project.
-It will detect a ``conanfile.py`` or ``conanfile.txt`` next to a project file, retrieve the requirements and generate the `.props` file to be included in that project.
+It will detect a ``conanfile.py`` or ``conanfile.txt`` next to a project file (or in parent directory), retrieve the requirements and generate the property sheet (`.props` file) with all the information of the dependencies handled by Conan to be included in that project.
+The extension will also add the property sheet automatically to the project.

 ## Install and configure

-This first version we are realeasing in May has a very basic behaviour and configuration, but it covers the most common use cases.
+This first version we are releasing, ``v1.0.x`` has a very basic behaviour and configuration, but it covers the most common use cases.
 Once you have Conan already installed in your system, follow the next steps to get it working in your Visual Studio IDE (only version 2017 and 2019 are currently supported):